connorshana/datafun-04-jupyter/README.md

 import pandas as pd
 import seaborn as sns
 ```
-Execute the cell to ensure everything works.
+5. Execute the cell to ensure everything works.
-If you get errors on one of the statements above, the most common issue is that package has not been installed into the active project virtual environment.
+6. If you get errors on one of the statements above, the most common issue is that package has not been installed into         the active project virtual environment.
-When you find you need a new package, first install it into the active project virtual environment and then import it near the top of your Python or Notebook file.
+7. When you find you need a new package, first install it into the active project virtual environment and then import it       near the top of your Python or Notebook file.

 ### 4. Exploratory Data Analysis

-Perform exploratory data analysis (EDA) using pandas and other tools as needed.
+1. Perform exploratory data analysis (EDA) using pandas and other tools as needed.
-We will use the Seaborn library to load the Iris dataset.
+2. We will use the Seaborn library to load the Iris dataset.
-Review the dataset here: [iris.csv](https://raw.githubusercontent.com/plotly/datasets/master/iris.csv) or see the local copy provided [iris.csv](iris.csv).
+3. Review the dataset here: [iris.csv](https://raw.githubusercontent.com/plotly/datasets/master/iris.csv) or see the           local copy provided [iris.csv](iris.csv).

+#### Execute EDA

-#### Step 1.
+### Step 1.
 Data Acquisition

-Use the Iris dataset available in the Seaborn library.
+1. Use the Iris dataset available in the Seaborn library.
     The Iris dataset is a well-known dataset in data science and machine learning, often used for various classification       tasks and basic data exploration.
-Load the data into a pandas DataFrame.
+2. Load the data into a pandas DataFrame.
-Use the pd read functions such as pd.read_csv() or pd.read_excel() as appropriate.
+3. Use the pd read functions such as pd.read_csv() or pd.read_excel() as appropriate.
-To read from the Seaborn dataset, we'll use sns.load_dataset() function and pass in the 'iris' (the name without .csv) to populate our DataFrame.
+    ### To read from the Seaborn dataset, we'll use sns.load_dataset() function and pass in the 'iris' (the name without       .csv) to populate our DataFrame.

 Jupyter Notebook / Python cell example: